blurpy/kouchat.net/help/user-guide-android.md

 ### Send file

-To send a file with KouChat you need to use the share functionality in Android:
+To send a file with KouChat you need to use the share functionality in Android.
+This examples uses the Gallery:

 <span class="halfSizeImage">
 [![Share file with KouChat]({{ site.baseurl }}/images/screenshots/android/kouchat_android_v1.0.2-file_transfer_share.png "Share file with KouChat.
 Click to enlarge.")]({{ site.baseurl }}/images/screenshots/android/kouchat_android_v1.0.2-file_transfer_share.png)
 </span>

-Select KouChat in the list of apps, and you will get another dialog where you can select which user to send the file to:
+Select KouChat in the list of apps, and you will get another popup where you can select which user to send the file to:

 <span class="halfSizeImage">
 [![Select user to send to]({{ site.baseurl }}/images/screenshots/android/kouchat_android_v1.0.2-file_transfer_select_user.png "Select user to send to.
 Click to enlarge.")]({{ site.baseurl }}/images/screenshots/android/kouchat_android_v1.0.2-file_transfer_select_user.png)